Isle of Portland Boat Trip

 If Luke, the Owner/Skipper of Snapper Charters deems the weather unsuitable for an Isle of Portland Boat Trip or the minimum passenger number has not been met the trip will be cancelled with as much prior notice as possible.
 You will usually be contacted the evening before when we have access to the latest weather report.
 You will be contacted on the phone number/email address provided at the time of booking to try and arrange alternate dates.
 If we are unable to agree upon a mutually suitable date and transfer your booking, you will receive a cancellation email (please keep an eye on your junk mail folder) and full refund of any money paid.
 If you (the customer) would like to cancel a Isle of Portland Boat Trip a full refund will be given up until 72 hours prior to the trip commencing.
 To cancel please click the 'view booking' button in your confirmation email and follow the instructions.
 It is also possible to transfer your booking to another date up until 72 hours before your trip.
 No refund will be given for cancellations that occur less than 72 hours before your trip.

 Advance booking is essential.
-Meet us on the pontoon outside Bennetts Fish and Chip shop.
+Meet us on the pontoon beneath the e-bike cafe.
 Arrive 15 minutes prior to departure.
-We kindly ask you to wait on the harbour wall until we've finished cleaning the boat/unloading passengers.
+We kindly ask you to wait on the harbour wall until we've finished cleaning the boat/unloading passengers, then walk down the ramp towards the left hand side of the boat.
 Please leave plenty of time for parking as it can get busy, especially in the summer.
-Address: Trinity Road Weymouth Dorset DT4 8TJ Owner/skipper Luke: 07833492948
+We cannot wait for late passengers and NO refund will be given if you miss your trip.
+If you cannot see the boat when you arrive it is likely that we are returning from another trip.
+Please wait for us to arrive.
+Address: Custom House Quay Weymouth Dorset DT4 8BG Owner/skipper Luke: 07833492948

 What happens if we're running late?